 The Gift of Failure by Jessica Lahey excellently outlines how much value parents give to their children when they let them do it themselves, fall down and then learn to get up on their own.
 There is no better teacher than natural consequences.
 It’s not easy.
 It’s not pretty.
 But it’s in everyone’s best interest – especially their own.

 These skills drive true self-esteem rather than narcissism.
 Self-confidence in kids leads to the ability to delay gratification and persist.
 It helps them learn from mistakes, acknowledge and work on weaknesses – all of which are necessary to take responsibility for their feelings and behaviors.

 Today we see a new extended adolescence where children coming of age are less mature, push off adult responsibilities and wave off plans to be financially independent.
-It’s just easier to put all that grown-up stuff off and defer picking up the tab.
 It’s believed this lack of desire to launch is related to affluence and the ability of parents to provide material support like never before.

-According to a 2018 Merrill Lynch survey, a whopping 80% of parents are financially supporting adult children today.
-Less about becoming independent, comfort and maintaining the lifestyle to which youth have become accustomed, have bumped up the priority list.
+According to a 2018 Merrill Lynch survey, a whopping 80% of parents are financially supporting adult children is some way.
+Less about becoming independent, comfort and maintaining the lifestyle to which they have become accustomed, have bumped up the priority list.

 Sometimes they are set high and amazing things happen.
 Research has confirmed the tremendous power of role models in learning responsibility.
 The obvious is indeed true: responsible parents raise responsible children.
 But oftentimes expectations are set low: by parents, by institutions and especially by ourselves.

 “We are not products of our environments; we are products of our expectations.” – Wes Moore